 13. Sentinel Hub — Satellite Data Access & Processing

-Sentinel Hub (part of Sinergise/Planet) provides cloud-based access to Sentinel, Landsat, and other satellite data through APIs and a web interface.
-It handles the complexity of data access, cloud masking, and mosaicing so users can focus on analysis.
+Sentinel Hub (now part of Sinergise/Planet) gives cloud-based access to Sentinel, Landsat, and other satellite data through APIs and a web interface.
+It handles data access, cloud masking, and mosaicing so you can skip the plumbing and focus on analysis.

 Key strengths: